SChavan99/hello-git/README.md

-# hello-git
+# Hello Git
-My first GitHub repo
+This is my first commit!